blue-yard/ethereum-blob-simulator/README.md

 ## Deployment

-The simulator is automatically deployed to GitHub Pages when changes are pushed to the main branch.
+The simulator is automatically deployed to Netlify, [you can see it here]((https://ethereum-blob-simulator.netlify.app/))